input-output-hk/atala-prism/prism-backend/docs/connector/e2e-encryption.md

 he sends `addConnectionFromToken` request and the response from this request contains this information.
 The response is coming from a connector, so in the context of e2e encryption, this `did` can not be trusted because connector can replace the did.

-`keyDerivationPath` is used to generate the authentication key. request will be signed with private key, unpublished did will be generated which includes the public key, and sent alongside the request in request metadata.
+`keyDerivationPath` is used to generate the authentication key.
+Requests to the connector will be signed with private key, unpublished did will be generated which includes the public key, and sent alongside the request in request metadata.
 The connector can verify the request using this key, Connector has access to this public key.